-For most pet owners, sharing your bed with your Pomeranian is second nature, you have no problems and you both love it.
+For most pet owners, sharing your bed with your Pomeranian is second nature; you have no problems, and you both love it.

 If your Pom always sleeps in your bed, he’s more likely to face hurdles when he’s left alone all day.
-Because he won’t be accustomed to having naps and/or resting in that new bed, his own bed, he’ll often find it hard to settle in his playpen or gated area when it’s daytime.
+Because he won’t be accustomed to having naps and/or resting in that new bed, his bed, he’ll often find it hard to settle in his playpen or gated area when it’s daytime.
 This may create feelings of anxiety and separation.

 As a small dog breed, Poms can have toilet accidents and/or may fall off your bed or you might even roll on top of him while asleep.
 The more access your Pom has to your bed, the greater the risk will be that he wets the bed, soaking through the mattress.

 Pomeranians vary in what they prefer in their bed.
-Some like a flat surface while others prefer it to be elevated.
+Some like a flat surface, while others prefer it to be elevated.
 Your beloved pet may like bumper pads for his head.

-- High quality material to stop contact friction.
-Many things can affect your pet’s coat such as: arid Winter air, the hot Summer sun, the type of bristles on the brush you use, and ingredients in his collection of washing and cleaning products.
+- High-quality material to stop contact friction.
+Many things can affect your pet’s coat, such as arid Winter air, the hot Summer sun, the type of bristles on the brush you use, and ingredients in his collection of washing and cleaning products.

 Contact friction occurs when your Pom’s coat rubs against various surfaces.
-Surfaces can only be gentle or rough and the intensity will vary, sometimes a little and other times a lot.
-If it’s a rough texture and the contact is prolonged, the coat can be badly affected, causing static, split ends, a frizzy texture and other issues.
+Surfaces can only be gentle or rough, and the intensity will vary, sometimes a little and other times a lot.
+If it’s a rough texture and the contact is prolonged, the coat can be badly affected, causing static, split ends, a frizzy texture, and other issues.

 An unspayed female Pomeranian, while in a heat cycle, usually “flow” for a minimum of two weeks.
-Although Poms may only produce a light, barely noticeable flow, it’s still something to watch for and then clean when necessary.
+Although Poms may only produce a light, barely noticeable flow, it’s still something to watch for and clean when necessary.
 If the bedding doesn’t get cleaned with soap and hot water, it’s very unhygienic.

 Your dog’s body creates natural oils within his body 24/7/365.
 Every few weeks, the bedding needs a wash due to the oil build-up.
 Your dog must be washed every 3 - 4 weeks to prevent dirt and oils from accumulating.
 This is the ideal time to wash his bedding too.

-Recommended good quality bumper beds.
+Recommended good quality bumper Pomeranian dog bed

-If your Pom of any age has problems with hips and/or knees, choose an orthopedic-style bed as it provides joint support, eases pressure and helps your dog get better quality sleep.
+If your Pom of any age has problems with hips and/or knees, choose an orthopedic-style bed as it provides joint support, eases pressure, and helps your dog get better quality sleep.

 These beds are ideal for any age Poms because you can’t spoil your dog too much when it comes to comfort and health.
 You can have a bed with low or high bumpers and even a flat mattress if your pet loves sleeping and relaxing on your floor.

-Ramps and steps for human beds.
+Ramps and Steps for Human Beds

 If your pet sleeps in your human bed with no problems, that’s fine.
 However, you must be wary of how your Pom gets up onto your bed and down again.
-Buy steps for small dog breeds or a ramp if your dog is a senior and you’ll help your Pom feel safe when trying to get up to you or down to the floor.
+Buy steps for small dog breeds or a ramp if your dog is a senior, and you’ll help your Pom feel safe when trying to get up to you or down to the floor.

 Copyright Pomeranian.org.
 All Rights Reserved.